yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 	[ ] Node to gather
 	[ ] Node to create
 	[ ] Node to sample (the current one)
+[ ] Allow meta to define input requirements.
+Single vs Multiple/Accepted Types/Required
-[ ] Generate reduction of metrics.
-Avg, Min, Max, etc of a numeric stream [ ] Volume Sample in 3D
+[ ] Volume Sample in 3D
 [ ] Allow the add menu to have sections
 [ ] Get N property as a independent value.
 Get first, get last, etc.